threeport/user-docs/docs/architecture/overview.md

 ## Compute Space

 The compute space is simply the compute environments where the user's applications run.
-Threeport is a natively multi-cluster orchestrator.
+Threeport is a natively multi-cluster orchestrator so the compute space includes all the Kubernetes clusters hosting workloads.
-Therefore any number of environments in any region on any supported cloud provider can be managed with a single Threeport control plane.
+Any number of environments in any region on any supported cloud provider can be managed be a part of the compute space and managed with a single Threeport control plane.

-> Note: Today, AWS is the only supported cloud provider, but support for
+> Note: Today, AWS is the only supported cloud provider and Kubernetes is the
-> others will be added.
+> only supported runtime.
+However, we plan to add additional providers and
+> runtimes in the future.

 ![Threeport Compute Space](../img/ThreeportComputeSpace.png)